esulu/esulu.github.io/README.md

 npm run sass
 ~~add the logo~~
 support for different screen sizes (logo needs attention here)
+Make the tablet screen size slight less restrictive so the "X" doesn't overlap the text
 ~~the logo bar is slightly short; extend it~~
 contact page redesign
 ~~make the logo go back up to the main page~~